Our History

 2022

-In February, Vanessa Iarocci assumes the role of Chief Executive Officer of Brain Power, working closely with second-generation educator Dr. Karine Rashkovsky to expand Brain Power’s impact and reach beyond the GTA to students across North America.
+In February, Vanessa Iarocci assumes the role of Chief Executive Officer of Brain Power, working closely with Reuven and Karine to expand Brain Power’s impact and reach beyond the GTA to students across North America.
 “I can’t think of a more important challenge to devote myself to than supporting students in achieving their full potential in life,” says Iarocci.
-“In Brain Power, I see a true disruptor of enrichment education for high-achieving students and an opportunity to make a lasting impact.
-Glen Silvestri, managing partner of Sage Capital, says, “We are proud to be backing Vanessa, Karine and their team.
-Brain Power brings a truly unique education experience to families across North America who otherwise would not know how to help their children harness their full potential.
-I am also proud to back two female entrepreneurs in our inaugural fund.
-Less than 5% of search fund investments are in companies led by women, and almost none of those are in Canada, so we hope to support more women entrepreneurs through this important acquisition.”
+“In Brain Power, I see a true disruptor of enrichment education for high-achieving students and an opportunity to make a lasting impact.”

 2022